infinum/qa-handbook/Tools/Using Git - resolving conflicts.md

 3. Select _Git -> Resolve Conflicts..._
    - Conflicts window opens
 4. Select _Accept Theirs_ to accept the changes from the merging branch
-   - Alternatively, select _Accept Yours_ to accept the changes from the current branch
+   - Alternatively, select _Accept Yours_ to accept the changes from the current branch (the branch you are merging into)

 ![git_conflicts_resolve_conflict_1.png](/img/git_conflicts_resolve_conflict_1.png)